 Doing so will make you sound smart and clever, and you will also feel proud of yourself because aprender refranes y proverbios (learning sayings and proverbs) in another language is a challenge not many people are willing to take on.

-So, al buen entendedor, pocas palabras, if you want to improve your Spanish skills, all I will say is click on this link to sign up to a free Spanish training! ¡No te arrepentirás!
+So, al buen entendedor, pocas palabras, if you want to improve your Spanish skills, all I will say sign up to our free Spanish training! ¡No te arrepentirás!
 (You won’t regret it!)